-If you talk to our alumni, they'll probably say the MHCI Capstone Project is both the most valuable and most challenging experience of the program.
+If you talk to our alumni, they often say the MHCI Capstone Project is both the most valuable and most challenging experience of the program.

 While the curriculum and work for this project are demanding, it provides our students with valuable user-centered research, iterative design and product development experience before they step outside of our halls and back into the business world.